 How is it possible to eat all the time and still be hungry?
 Most chefs say they taste small amounts of food all day long but rarely sit down to a full meal.

-“I don’t [usually] like to eat before noon, but now I wake up earlier to get something healthy in – some cottage cheese with salsa and arugula, for example – that way I have something in my stomach before I go to work.
-It’s easier to maintain what you’re eating when you’re not starving,” Talde says.
+“I don’t [usually] like to eat before noon, but now I wake up earlier to get something healthy in -- some cottage cheese with salsa and arugula, for example.
+That way I have something in my stomach before I go to work,” Talde says.

-The Nutritionist’s Take: Talde's approach is smart, says Susan Bowerman, MS, RD, CSSD, assistant director of UCLA’s Center for Human Nutrition.
+That's smart, says Susan Bowerman, MS, RD, CSSD, director of nutrition training for Herbalife International.

-For chefs and home cooks alike, scheduling time for a good breakfast -- with some protein (such as a protein shake or some protein-rich cottage cheese) and healthy carbohydrates such as fruit -- helps keep hunger at bay, making us less likely to overeat.
-The key is to fuel up adequately and make sure you’re getting nutrients earlier in the day.
+She says eating a good breakfast -- with some protein and healthy carbohydrates such as fruit -- helps keep hunger at bay, making you less likely to overeat.

 Watch the Wine

 Drinking fine wines and liquors often goes with the territory for a chef.
 But alcohol adds a lot of calories to your day.